PennLINC/aslprep/docs/workflows.rst

    Computed CBF maps

-For multi-PLDs (Post Labeling Delay) ASL data, the CBF is first computed for each PLD and the weighted average CBF is computed over all PLDs at time = t,([Daiw2012]_).
+For multi-PLDs (Post Labeling Delay) ASL data, the CBF is first computed for each PLD and the weighted average CBF is computed over all PLDs at time = t :footcite:p:`dai2012reduced`.

 .. math::
    CBF_{t} =\frac {\sum_{i}^{NPLDs} PLD_{i} * CBF_{i}} { \sum_{i}^{NPLDs} PLD_{i} }

 ASLPrep includes option of CBF denoising  by  SCORE and SCRUB.
-Structural Correlation based Outlier Rejection (SCORE) ([Dolui2017]_) detects and discards extreme outliers in the CBF volume(s) from the CBF time series.
+Structural Correlation based Outlier Rejection (SCORE) :footcite:p:`dolui2017structural` detects and discards extreme outliers in the CBF volume(s) from the CBF time series.
 SCORE first discards CBF volumes whose CBF within grey matter (GM) means are 2.5 standard deviations away from the median of the CBF within GM.